JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_5.md

 ---

-> “Faith most willingly carries reason along as far as reason can go and then goes on with wisdom to the full philosophic limit; and then it dares to launch out upon the limitless and never-ending universe journey in the sole company of TRUTH ” _The URANTIA Book_ [UB 103:9.7](/en/The_Urantia_Book/103#p9_7)
+> “Faith most willingly carries reason along as far as reason can go and then goes on with wisdom to the full philosophic limit; and then it dares to launch out upon the limitless and never-ending universe journey in the sole company of TRUTH ” _The URANTIA Book_ <a id="a124_264"></a>[UB 103:9.7](/en/The_Urantia_Book/103#p9_7)

 ## 10 Day Spiritual Retreat With The Urantia Book